arvsrao/draw_convex_hull/README.md

 ![Image description](resources/demo-convex-hull.jpg)

+#### Mask 2D Points with a Point-In-Polygon Predicate

-* Given a simple closed 2D polygon generate a point-in-polygon predicate.
+Given a simple closed 2D polygon generate a point-in-polygon predicate.
 In the image below one sees several thousand randomly generated points that were masked (or filtered) by ```PointInPolygon``` of the polygon marked in green.
 For comparison, the convex hull of the polygon is shown in blue.